 This paper draws on key data collected on Canada.
-Our data sources include regulatory reports, legislation, regulation and news available at 31.12.2010.
+Our data sources include regulatory reports, legislation, regulation and news available at 31.12.2012.
 The full data set is available here.
 Our assessment is based on the 15 Key Financial Secrecy Indicators (KFSIs, below), reflecting the legal and financial arrangements of Canada.
-Details of these indicators are noted in the following table and all background data can be found on the Mapping Financial Secrecy web site.
-This data is the basis on which the Financial Secrecy Index is compiled.
+Details of these indicators are noted in the following table and all background data can be found on the Financial Secrecy Index website.